kshahar/pylaunchy/doc/source/launchy.rst

-:mod:`launchy` --- Python plugin API for Launchy
+:mod:`launchy` module ---API for Launchy plugins
 ===================================================

 .. note:: This document is heavily based on Josh Karlin's